Acceptance and Commitment Training for Professionals

 Experiential Practice: The Heart of ACT

 Therapy requires a true and deep connection between two or more humans.
-Jim’s experience of being a therapist tells him that many of the problems that clients struggle with are rooted in painful and recurring interpersonal disconnections.
+Jim’s experience as a therapist tells him that many of the problems clients struggle with are rooted in painful and recurring interpersonal disconnections.
 You can impress a client with your advanced theoretical understanding when in the therapy room.
 Similarly, you may have a remarkable arsenal of psychological tools at your disposal.

 These abilities may make a helpful difference but will likely be limited if a practitioner does not know how to embody the spirit of the model.
-In truth, one needs to know the ‘heart’ (Personal qualities and Experiential Practice) of ACT to meet another person with empathy, courage and humility.
+In truth, one needs to know ACT’s ‘heart’ (Personal qualities and Experiential Practice) to meet another person with empathy, courage and humility.

 Join the ACT Practitioners Community